 Relationships, whether they are romantic or platonic, can have their highs and lows.
 Conflict is completely normal and sometimes may lead to some much-needed distance between you and someone you care about.
 But does distancing ourselves mean we don't need to forgive?

 Self-care is any act that we do deliberately to take care of our mental, physical and emotional selves.
 It's the act of avoiding harmful things or feelings that can be detrimental to our mental, physical and emotional selves.
-That means that if we are to consciously practice self-care, we have to begin actively forgiving and releasing negative energy and feelings that we have toward other people, situations, and ourselves.

 Tips For Practicing "Forgiveness" For Self-Care